Grissess/tinylisp/README.md

 of `tl-eval-in`.

 It's worth noting that `k`, unlike C's `setjmp`/`longjmp`, can outlive the called function.
-Indeed, `std.tl` defines
+Indeed,

 ```
 (define current-continuation
-  (lambda () (call/cc (lambda (cc) (cc cc)))))
+  (lambda () (call/cc (lambda (cc) cc))))
 ```

-Calling the "current continuation" `cc` with `cc` resumes evaluation from `call/cc` as if it had returned the very continuation it began.
+returns the continuation entered by calling this user function.
+(The real definition in `std.tl` is a macro to avoid issues with scoping, but has largely equivalent behavior.)
 Used carefully, this continuation can be used as a way to pass "messages" back into the continuation's scope, not unlike Smalltalk:

 ```
 (define make-object (lambda (state)